 webcast participants might get the perception that you were either stressed or came to this webcast unprepared (Impact this Behavior in this Situation made on others).

-It is important that such feedback is shared in a timely manner (we don’t wait to share our observation for days).
-Only if a given situation still lives in a given person, there will be true willingness to listen to our feedback and hearing it (and let’s please note there is a big difference between listening to and hearing a given message).
+Such feedback must be shared promptly (we don’t wait to share our observations for days).
+Only if a given situation still lives in a given person, there will be a true willingness to listen to our feedback and hearing it (and let’s please note there is a big difference between listening to and hearing a given message).

 Continuing on specific technical hints: it is also important that we try to avoid “you” messages.

 “You” is quite finger-pointing and some people may even feel physical pain, especially in very stressful situations.
 Instead, we try to use “I” messages as much as we can.

 instead of “yesterday you ignored me”, try: “yesterday, when I did not receive from you agreed report I felt ignored”.